-There is no denying that stir fries are the most classic type of dish when it comes to chopped chicken and crispy vegetables.
+There’s no denying that stir fry recipes are the most classic type of dish when it comes to chopped chicken and crispy vegetables.
 They’re simple to make and can be done in minutes.
 This Easy Stir Fry Chicken Recipe is no exception.
 Whether you’re preparing this dish in a wok or a large saute pan, the end result is pure deliciousness.
 For this recipe, no fancy kitchen gadgets or tools are required.
 Just a wok or large saute pan and tongs will do the trick.

 Although this Easy Stir Fry Chicken Recipe is a no-brainer, my goal is to share a few tips:

 Tips for Making Easy Stir Fry Chicken Recipe